Credit score ranges: What they are and what they mean

 Factors that affect your credit scores

-Each credit-scoring model uses a handful of factors to determine credit scores.
-But the importance of each factor might vary based on the version of the model or type of score.
-So it can be hard to pinpoint the impact of a single factor on your scores.
-That said, here are some factors that the Consumer Financial Protection Bureau says may affect your credit scores
+Credit-scoring models use a handful of similar factors to determine credit scores.
+But the importance or weight of each factor varies by model.
+Here are factors the Consumer Financial Protection Bureau says may affect your credit scores

 • Payment history: Payment history can show how reliable a borrower is when it comes to repaying debt.